silasnevstad/GPT-Extension-VSCode/README.md

 GPT at your finger tips.

-Use this extension to have OpenAI's Chat GPT-3 directly help you with your code.
+Use this extension to have OpenAI's Chat GPT directly help you with your code.
 Ask it questions and have it debug, anaylze and explain your code.

+### Instructions
+- Highlight question or code
+-

-To use it select any piece of code,, press Cmd + Shift + P, and either type "Ask GPT", "Explain Code", "Debug Code", or "Optimize Code".
-Press enter and GPT-3 will open a new file with its response.
+To use it select any piece of code and press Cmd + Shift + P, either type "Ask GPT", "Explain Code", "Debug Code", or "Optimize Code".
+Press enter and new file opens with GPT's response.

 ## Features